Turning Your Nursing Experience into Nursing Credits

 How Can Prospective Students Capitalize on Their Experience at WGU?

-WGU’s competency-based learning model allows nursing students to accelerate their pace according to their prior healthcare knowledge.
+WGU’s competency-based learning model allows all nursing-program students to accelerate their pace according to their prior healthcare knowledge.
 Since the curriculum is built around competency mastery, students can apply that knowledge to advance more quickly through courses and assessments.

-Apart from accumulating required clinical hours at partnered healthcare centers, nurses enrolled at WGU can take advantage of its career-forward learning model to graduate faster and potentially save money while doing so.
+Prelicensure BSN and RN-to-BSN students enrolled at WGU can take advantage of its career-forward learning model to potentially graduate faster while saving money doing so.

 What Skills Will Help New Students Succeed?